-- The school counselor is a source of support for social emotional needs. - Personal space is the amount of space around a person that they feel comfortable with others being close. - Self-control is knowing what behaviors are acceptable in specific situations. - There are steps to use self-control to handle your feelings and behaviors.
+- The school counselor is a source of support for student needs especially social emotional needs. - Personal space is the amount of space around a person that they feel comfortable with others being close. - Self-control is knowing what behaviors are acceptable in specific situations. - There are steps to use self-control to handle your feelings and behaviors.